 Thuan An Ho Chi Minh City, Vietnam Travel Guide

-Thuan An's cuisine is representative of Southern Vietnamese fare, blending sweet, sour, salty, and spicy elements.
+Thuan An's cuisine is representative from The southern part of Vietnamese fare, blending sweet, sour, salty, and spicy elements.

-This flavor profile has influences from Chinese, Cambodian, and French culinary traditions.
-Emphasis on fresh herbs, coconut milk, and lighter spices.
+This taste profile has influences from Chinese, Cambodian, and The french language culinary traditions.
+Highlighting fresh herbs, coconut milk, and lighter spices.

 Rice, fresh herbs (basil, mint, cilantro), plentiful vegetables, seafood, pork, chicken, and beef.